 One day in March, 1937, Ransome received in the mail an unsolicited manuscript for a novel somewhat like his own by two teenage girls, Hull and Whitlock, “The Far-Distant Oxus.”
 While he was not in the habit of doing so, he read it and liked it so much that he took it to his publisher, Jonathan Cape, saying it was “the best children’s book of 1937.”
 Cape published it in similar format to Ransome’s own novels for children, with illustrations by Whitlock.
 It sold well, and there were two more, “Escape to Persia,” and “Oxus in Summer” published in 1938 and 1939.
 Then World War Two brought the series to a halt, and the two authors went on to other things, publishing only one more unrelated book together.

-The stories are about children from two families, and take place on a farm in Dartmoor and the surrounding moors and open country as well as a small nearby town.
+The stories are about children from two families, and take place on a farm in Exmoor and the surrounding moors and open country as well as a small nearby town.
 Both families are what I would call upper middle class.
-Bridget, Anthony and Frances Hunterly have been sent to stay at the Dartmoor farm of The Fradds, who rent out rooms to children as well as Dartmoor ponies to ride where they will.
-The Hunterly’s parents are away in India (a common solution for such books).
+Bridget, Anthony and Frances Hunterly have been sent to stay at the Exmoor farm of The Fradds, who rent out rooms to children as well as Exmoor ponies to ride where they will.
+The Hunterly’s parents are away in Sumatra (a common solution for such books).
 Peter and Jennifer Cleverton live in the next farm year round with their father, who works in London, and is therefore not around much, another familiar tactic for getting adults out of the way.
 They have their own ponies.

 The third book, “Oxus in Summer” takes a different turn when Maurice finds the Hunterlys in his cabin seemingly reading his diary.
 Furious, he sets fire to the cabin and declares war on them, enlisting help from a local family Maurice has met.
 The Hunterlys want desperately to find Maurice and tell him they were not reading his diary, but are stymied at every turn until a long chase across the countryside finally reunites them, and leads to an even crazier adventure where they stay out all night.

 These books are great reads, and well written, with appealing characters and clever plots that never drag.
 I don’t like them quite as much as Arthur Ransome’s books, but they’re almost as good.
-They haven’t been printed nearly as often as the Ransome series, but can be found as used books, a link is below to the first one, which is an abridged version.
+They haven’t been printed nearly as often as the Ransome series, but can be found as used books, a links below.
 At least two of them had American editions.
 They’re pricey, but worth a try, and something to look for.
 Recommended.